Average number of offers: 4

 From biofuels, batteries and green energy to oil and gas, from chemicals, pharmaceuticals and foodstuffs to the latest novel nanomaterials and advances in science – chemical engineers make a positive difference in the world.
 Chemical engineers design, combine, and operate processes to convert raw materials into valuable products and commodities.
 The need for sustainable processes on an industrial scale are at the centre of the challenges faced by this profession, where new technologies and processes can make a substantial impact on the economics of production.

-The course taught in Cambridge aims at producing engineers that meet the needs of industry with a strong emphasis on applying science to solve real-world problems.
+The course taught in Cambridge aims at teaching and training students to become graduates that meet the needs of industry, with a strong emphasis on applying science to solve real-world problems.

 The Director of Studies at Downing is Dr Kamran Yunus.

-Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.
+Further advice about entry requirements and interviews for all subjects can be found in the Apply to Downing section of this site.